TABLE Tantrix Tournament Rules – 2007 British Open version

 7. If a player picks up a replacement tile before making it absolutely clear which tile they are playing (i.e. by making it touch the Tantrix) then the tile closest to the Tantrix (if legal) is taken to be their move.

 8. When a player’s turn is complete they must press the button to start their opponent’s clock only after picking up their last replacement tile.
-If the clock is pressed immediately after taking a tile, it must be pressed with the hand that took the last tile.
+If the clock is pressed immediately after picking up that tile, it must be pressed with the hand that took the tile.
 If a player forgets to do this, they can start their opponent’s clock at any time during their opponent’s turn.
 It is your responsibility to ensure that your opponent’s clock is running when it should be.

 9. If you get too close to the edge of the table, pause the clock and move the tiles into the centre.